-- The delivery and storage of paints, diluents and cleaning solvents used for the preparation and spraying of motor vehicles. - The dry sanding of body panels with the dust extracted at source by the dust extraction system. - The mixing of paints on the paint mixing machines located within the paint mixing room. - The spray painting of car body panels and subsequent low temperature bake curing of vehicles in spray booths 1, 2 and 3; and ovens 1 and 2, employing high volume low pressure (HVLP) spray guns for painting.
+- The delivery and storage of paints, diluents and cleaning solvents used for the preparation and spraying of motor vehicles. - The dry sanding of body panels using dual-action sanding equipment or hand-held sanding blocks with the dust extracted at source by the Super-Stork mobile dust extraction system. - The mixing of paints on the paint mixing machines located within the paint mixing room - The spray painting of car body panels and subsequent low temperature bake curing of vehicles in the Spraymate spray booth, two Saico combi-booths and Saico low-bake oven, employing high volume low pressure (HVLP) spray guns for painting. - Application of wax underseal and panel sealants by brush, spray or injection methods.